merneo/arch-linux/README.md

 **Modularity First:** Each installation step is a separate module.
 Pick and choose what you need.

-**No Assumptions:** This system assumes you're already booted from Arch Linux Live USB.
-It doesn't format disks or create USB drives - it only installs and configures the system.
+**Complete Installation System:** This system covers the entire installation process from USB creation to system configuration, including Windows installation for dual boot scenarios.

 **Core is Minimal:** Core installation = pacstrap + root password.
 Nothing else.